HewlettPackard/ilo-rest-api-docs/source/includes/_exampleuse.md

      <a href="https://github.com/HewlettPackard/python-ilorest-library/blob/master/examples/Rest/ex19_reset_ilo.py">ex19_reset_ilo.py</a></b></br>
 </blockquote>

-Before you enable secure boot, you must create an instance of a `RestObject` or `RedfishObject`.
+Before you change an iLO user account, you must create an instance of a `RestObject` or `RedfishObject`.
 The class constructor takes the iLO hostname/IP address, iLO login username, and password as arguments.
 The class also initializes a login session, gets systems resources, and message registries.